 Question: How do I protect a user’s API tokens and other sensitive information?

 env_var_nameparameter type for the API key parameter.
-This parameter type will only accept valid POSIX environment variable name strings as valid input.
-In the parameter description it is best to mention to the user to add this environment variable.
+This parameter type will only accept valid POSIX environment variable name strings as input.
+In the parameter description, it is best practice to mention to the user to add this environment variable.

-- Answer: Create a parameter for the environment variable name, even if it is a statically named environment variable the user should not change.
+Answer: Create a parameter for the environment variable name, even if it is a statically named environment variable the user should not change.
 Then, assign it the correct default value.
 In the parameter description let the user know if this value should not be changed.
-In either event instruct the user where they can obtain their API key.
+Either way, consider instructing the user on how they can obtain their API key.

-- Answer: Orbs are packages of CircleCI YAML config language.
+Answer: Orbs are packages of CircleCI YAML configuration.

-In some use-cases an Orb may only exist in a particular environment.
+For some use-cases an orb might only exist in a particular environment.
 For instance, if your orb is for a popular Python utility it may be reasonable to require Python as a dependency of your orb.
-We can utilize the run command with a modified shell parameter.
+Consider utilizing the run command with a modified shell parameter.

 steps: - run: shell: /usr/bin/python3 command: | place = "World" print("Hello " + place + "!")